 Here are the 15 essential features of loss prevention software:

-1. Cloud video surveillance
+- Cloud video security

-1. Cloud video surveillance
+1. Cloud video security

 For example, artificial intelligence (AI) requires video to be accessible from the cloud.
 This is necessary to pair data with video, perform motion search, and set up camera linking.
 Furthermore, remote video monitoring requires being able to view your security feeds in real time from anywhere.